jrmat/JJLM-345/README.md

 # Na Zdrowie

-This is the Beta for our drinking app called Na Zdrowie.
+This is the final release for our drinking game app called Na Zdrowie.
 The app allows users to play through different drinking games with their mates.

 ## How to Run:
 Download the NZ folder.
 To access the project use X code to open the project and run it on the simulated iPhone 11.
 Tap play and either add names or play without names then tap a game button to play.